remix-run/remix/docs/index.md

 ## Getting help

 The [Support](https://remix.run/dashboard/support) page lists several resources to get help, check it out if you're stuck (and you will be, things are changing fast at the moment).
-We are very active on the [discord server](https://remix.run/dashboard/chat), during the supporter preview you'll probably get help fastest there.
+We are very active on the [discord server](https://remix.run/dashboard/chat) so you'll probably get help fastest there.
 Please don't be shy!

 And with that, good luck!
-We hope you love Remix, even in its early state.
+We hope you love Remix.